msyk/FMDataAPI/README.md

   File structure is updated for PSR-4.
 Thanks to tkuijer.
 - 2021-12-23: [Ver.24]
   Bug fix for portal limit parameter.
 Thanks to tkuijer.
+- 2022-03-24: [Ver.25]
+  Add methods(getFirstRecord, getLastRecord, getRecords) to the FileMakerRelation class.

 ## API Differences between ver.8 and 7.
 ### FMDataAPI class